eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

   * PyCrypto :math:`\boldsymbol{\gt}` 2.6.1

-.. note:: It is important to check if the PyCrypto system version is greater than 2.6.1, because this is a pre-requisit that Ansible-vault needs to work correctly.
+.. note:: It is important to check if the PyCrypto system version is greater than 2.6.1, because this is a pre-requisite that Ansible-vault needs to work correctly.

 Directory Structure
 -------------------